 This photo is taken after we demoed most of the house, and before we took it out to the dumpster.
-You can see a lot of the termite damage above the doors and windows.

 While researching, I noticed that everyone wants to know how to get all the glue off the concrete.
 Our house had glue on the floor, then indoor/outdoor carpet on top.
 I guess after a while someone wanted a change, so they placed black tar paper on top of the carpet that was already there.
 Then a pad placed on top of that.
 Then carpet on top of all that.
 The pad under the carpet had deteriorated and stuck to the concrete.
 It took days to get it all up.
 We rented a scraper (floor stripper) that scraped up the glue and the pad.
 When we pulled the last bit of flooring up, we noticed that the original concrete floor looked different from the newest poured concrete.

 This is the floor sander that we rented.

 We used a sander and sanded the floors.
 The sander was hard to guide at first, but we finally got the hang of it.
 One thing I kept in mind was that we were going for a rustic look with our decor, so I was okay with the imperfections in the old concrete.
 I have read that you can paint the concrete before you stain it.
 I probably should have researched that and tried it, because the original concrete is not as beautiful as the new concrete that we stained.
 We have large rugs over the original floors so it is not very noticeable.